eqcorrscan/EQcorrscan/eqcorrscan/doc/tutorial.rst

 :match_filter:
         The main matched-filter routines, this is split into several smaller functions to allow python-based parallel-processing;
+:subspace:
+        Subspace detection routine based on Harris.
 :lag_calc:
-        Routines for calculating optimal lag-times for events detected by the match-filter routine, these lags can then be used to define new picks for high accuracy re-locations. *Under-development*
+        Routines for calculating optimal lag-times for events detected by the match-filter routine, these lags can then be used to define new picks for high accuracy re-locations.
+:mag-calc:
+        Simple local magnitude calculation and high-precision relative moment calculation using singular-value decomposition.
+:clustering:
+        Routines for clustering earthquakes based on a range of metircs using agglomorative clustering methods.

 The :doc:`utils </utils>` sub-module contains useful, but small functions.
 These functions are rarely cpu intensive, but perform vital operations, such